justlark/luanti-essentia/mods/overstock/README.md

 # Overstock

 Crates for storing large quantities of a single item.
-Inspired by barrels from the Minecraft mod Factorization and later implementations like JABBA.
+Inspired by barrels from the Minecraft mod Factorization and later implementations such as JABBA.

 ## License